When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 An Unexpected Birthday

-As if Amanda wasn’t dreading her 11th birthday enough, now she has to relive it again and again and again.
+As if Amanda wasn’t dreading her 11th birthday enough, she now has to relive it.
+Again.
 And again.

 Product Specs